forkyyy/nodejs_cnc/README.md

-Firewall:
+<h1>Firewall:</h1>

-Its recommended to make a firewall for your CNC in case its open to the public
+<h3>Its recommended to make a firewall for your CNC in case its open to the public

-Here is a simple iptables ratelimit that together with a OVH/Path server should block most handshake DDoS attacks

-Replace 2222 with your CNC port
+Here is a simple iptables ratelimit that together with a OVH/Path server should block most handshake DDoS attacks Replace 2222 with your CNC port</h3>

 iptables -A INPUT -p tcp --dport 2222 -m connlimit --connlimit-above 1 --connlimit-mask 32 -j REJECT --reject-with tcp-reset